Doctor of Philosophy - Science

 Learn more about the RTP Fee Offset Scholarship and Graduate Research Scholarships

 The University's Student Financial Aid Service can provide you with advice and information on student loans and bursaries/grants, cost of living, budgeting and tax advice.

 Graduate Research Scholarships

-Graduate Research Scholarships provide a stipend and a fee offset to graduate research applicants.
-You will be automatically considered for the scholarships when you apply for the course.
+The Research Training Program (RTP) scholarship and the Melbourne Research Scholarship (MRS) are the principal graduate research scholarships offered by the Faculty of Science.
+Both scholarships provide a stipend and a full fee offset.
+You will be automatically considered for these scholarships when you apply for the course.

 Indigenous PhD Scholarship in Science - If you are of Indigenous Australian descent, and indicate this in your online course application, you will be automatically considered for this scholarship.

 All graduate research applicants will automatically be considered for the below additional prestigious scholarships.